 Town of Mahone Bay

-Front: Mayor C. Joseph Feeney, Deputy Mayor David DeVenne
+Front: Deputy Mayor Karl Nauss, Mayor David DeVenne

-Originally from Halifax, David chose to live in Mahone Bay in 1998 in preparation for retirement from a career in the federal Public Service where he enjoyed a number of appointments in the Human Resources field.
-In 1998 he was appointed Manager of Corporate Services for Human Resources Development Canada and moved to the local area.
-He was elected to council in 2008 and was appointed as the deputy mayor.
+Originally from Halifax, David chose to live in Mahone Bay in 1998 in preparation for retirement from a 40-year career in the federal Public Service.
+He was first elected to Council in 2008 and was appointed as the deputy mayor.
 He was re-elected in 2012, and again appointed deputy mayor.
 As the deputy mayor, he was involved in many of the committees of Council as well as collaborating on many inter-municipal committees.
 David was the long-time Chairman of the Mahone Bay Wooden Boat Society with responsibility for the Classic Boat Festival and the Civic Marina.
 More recently, Mayor Devenne has been involved with the Father Christmas Festival.

 Councillor John Bain

 John Bain moved from London, Ontario to Nova Scotia to attend Acadia University.
-Graduating in Biology, he continued graduate studies at the University of Guelph and Acadia.
+Graduating in Biology, he continued graduate studies at the Universities of Guelph and Acadia.
 His career included: Fisheries Biologist for Nova Scotia; Director of Fish & Wildlife and Conservation Services for Prince Edward Island; and Provincial Manager for Ducks Unlimited Canada in Ontario.
 John and his wife Judy returned to Nova Scotia in 1991.
-John was first elected to Council in 2004 and served as Deputy Mayor.
-He was reelected in 2008 and 2012.
-Along with serving as a long time director of Bluenose Conservation Foundation, John is on the Community Advisory Board, 143 Construction Engineering Flight for Lunenburg County.
-Judy & John have 2 children and 4 grandchildren.
+John is now serving his fourth term on Mahone Bay Town Council.
+John will be serving on several committees as well as continuing with his volunteer work in the community.
+Judy and John have 2 children and 4 grandchildren.

 Councillor Penny Carver

+Penny grew up in Montreal then raised her family in Ottawa.
+She studied at MacDonald College before graduating from Queen’s and Carleton Universities.
+She worked as a teacher, educational consultant, and social worker and continues to work part-time in social services.
 Penny moved to Lunenburg County in 1995, settling in Mahone Bay in 2004.
-Penny has worked as a teacher, educational consultant, and social worker.
-She continues to work part-time in child-welfare.
-As a volunteer, Penny has served on the Town’s Heritage Advisory and Website committees, and on the boards of Second Story Women’s Centre, the Mahone Bay Centre, and Bluenose Golf Club.
-She has two daughters and five grandchildren who live in Halifax and Toronto.
-This is Penny’s first term on Council.
+As a volunteer, Penny served on town committees, and on the boards of Second Story Women’s Centre, Bluenose Golf Club and the Mahone Bay Centre.
+Penny has two daughters and five grandchildren who live in Halifax and Toronto.
+This is Penny’s second term on Council.